-P Update Impact Conclusion GP EIR Impact Conclusion Does the CDSP Update Involve New Significant Impacts or Substantially More Severe Impacts than those analyzed in the GP EIR?
+Issues and Supporting Data Sources: LPSP Impact Conclusion GP EIR Impact Conclusion Does the LPSP Involve New Significant Impacts or Substantially More Severe Impacts than those analyzed in the GP EIR?
 Any New or Changed Circumstances Involving New Significant Impacts or Substantially More Severe Impacts than those analyzed in the GP EIR?
 Any New Information of Substantial Importance That Was Not and Could Not Have Been Known at the Time of Certification of the GP EIR that Rises to the Level of Requiring New Analysis or Verification?
-Are Any New Mitigation Measures Required for the CDSP Update? -- ------------------------------- ----------------------------- -- -- -- -- as well, and that while Mitigation Measure 2-2 requiring the submission of an emissions assessment for operation-related impacts for individual future development projects, could reduce individual project impacts, the cumulative impacts of the General Plan Update buildout would be significant and unavoidable.
+Are Any New Mitigation Measures Required for the LPSP? -- --------------------------- ----------------------------- --- -- --- -- as well, and that while Mitigation Measure 2-2 requiring the submission of an emissions assessment for operation-related impacts for individual future development projects, could reduce individual project impacts, the cumulative impacts of the General Plan Update buildout would be significant and unavoidable.
 The GP EIR found that implementation of the General Plan Update could expose existing or planned sensitive receptors to criteria air pollutants and toxic air contaminants (TACs), but that Mitigation Measure 2-3, requiring the submittal of a Health Risk Assessment (HRA) for certain new industrial or warehousing land uses requiring use of diesel trucks within 1,000 feet of a sensitive land use prior to project approval, would ensure that mobile sources of TACs not covered under SCAQMD permits would be considered during subsequent project-level environmental review.
 The HRA prepared for those projects identified under Mitigation Measure 2-3 would identify project-specific measures to minimize health risk and individual projects would be required to achieve the incremental risk thresholds established by SCAQMD, thus reducing impacts to less than significant.
 This, however, would only reduce the impact on a project-by-project basis, and the GP EIR concluded that the future buildout of the General Plan Update would result in cumulative impacts to sensitive receptors that are significant and unavoidable.
 The GP EIR found that Mitigation Measures 2-4 and 2-5 would require that major sources of air pollutants achieve incremental risk thresholds when placed near a sensitive receptor, as well as practice measures to minimize odors, reducing both impacts to a less than significant level.

-The proposed CDSP falls within the City of Pasadena and thus within the bounds of the area analyzed by the GP EIR; however, the CDSP area only accounts for a small portion of the area analyzed under the GP EIR.
-The CDSP Update includes parcels generally bounded by Corson Street and the I-210 Freeway to the north, Pasadena Avenue and the I-710 Freeway to the west, and Mentor Avenue to the East.
-West of the Metro A Line right of way, the CDSP area meets the South Fair Oaks Specific Plan area at Del Mar Boulevard, while east of the Metro right of way, the CDSP area extends south around California Boulevard.
-At its far eastern boundary, the CDSP area meets the East Colorado Specific Plan area at Wilson Avenue.
-The CDSP area is primarily built out, and the proposed CDSP Update would govern land uses and improvements to integrate the parcels in a more cohesive, walkable pattern relative to the Metro A Line.
-Buildout of the proposed CDSP Update would address the following goals and policies related to Air Quality that the General Plan Update proposed for the City's Land Use Element for the Central District: Goal 5, Policy LU 5.2: Require buildings in the
+The proposed LPSP falls within the City of Pasadena and thus within the bounds of the area analyzed by the GP EIR; however, the LPSP area only accounts for a small portion of the area analyzed under the GP EIR.
+The LPSP includes parcels generally bounded by Corson Street and the I-210 Freeway to the north; Kinneloa Avenue to the east; Colorado Boulevard to the south; and Roosevelt Street to the west.
+The LPSP area is primarily built out, and the proposed LPSP would govern land uses and improvements.
+As the LPSP was created out of portions of both the East Colorado and East Pasadena Specific Plans, the LPSP is also guided by General Plan policies related to both the East Colorado and East Pasadena Specific Plans.
+Buildout of the proposed LPSP would address the following goals and policies related to Air Quality that the General Plan Update proposed for the City's Land Use Element for East Colorado: Goal 32, Policy LU 32.3: Support a mix of retail, office, and multi-family housing uses adjoining the Allen Metro L (Gold) Line station providing opportunities for people to live or work close to and use transit, contributing to reductions in vehicle trips, energy consumption, and